-PugJesus@lemmy.world to memes@lemmy.worldEnglish · 1 month agoEngineering mathemagicslemmy.worldimagemessage-square119fedilinkarrow-up11Karrow-down123
+PugJesus@lemmy.world to memes@lemmy.worldEnglish · 1 year agoEngineering mathemagicslemmy.worldimagemessage-square119fedilinkarrow-up11.01Karrow-down123

-arrow-up1981arrow-down1imageEngineering mathemagicslemmy.worldPugJesus@lemmy.world to memes@lemmy.worldEnglish · 1 month agomessage-square119fedilink
+arrow-up1983arrow-down1imageEngineering mathemagicslemmy.worldPugJesus@lemmy.world to memes@lemmy.worldEnglish · 1 year agomessage-square119fedilink

 That’s what I was thinking.
 Depending on the supply that’ll start a fire.